Dpjaiswal/Dpjaiswal/README.md

 ### 👨‍💻 About Me
 - 🎓 Currently pursuing **M.Sc. in IT (Artificial Intelligence)** from University of Mumbai.
-- 🤖 Passionate about **Machine Learning, Deep Learning, and NLP, Python-Django**.
+- 🤖 Passionate about **Python, Machine Learning, Deep Learning, and NLP, Django**.
 - 💻 I enjoy turning complex problems into simple, smart, and efficient AI solutions.
 - 🔍 Exploring projects that combine **AI + Automation + Real-world impact**.